elasticio/elasticio.github.io/content/_developers/realtime-flows-and-component-re-deployment.md

 title: Real-time Flows and component re-deployment
 description: This article describes what is a Real-time flow and how to update component code.s
 layout: article
-section: Developing Components
+section: How-Tos and Tutorials
-order: 1
+order: 5
+redirect_from:
+  - /guides/realtime-flows-and-component-re-deployment.html
 ---

 ## Real-time flow